bogdan-kulynych/denoising-cnn/notebooks/README.md

 ## Using

-To interact with a notebook locally, run:
+To interact with a notebook locally, Jupyter server needs to be launched:
 ```
 jupyter notebook
 ```